Sake - this is what you should know about Japanese "rice wine

 Here you can learn everything about sake!

-Good premium-quality sake is much more than an alcoholic beverage.
-It is an expression of the Japanese soul and its unique culture - and not by chance.
+Good, high-quality sake is much more than an alcoholic beverage.
+It is an expression of the Japanese soul and its unique culture.

-Japanese sake has an incomparably fine flavor profile that no wine or beer can match.
-No wonder, then, that it has now found its way into many German gourmet temples and bars.
+Japanese sake has an incomparably fine flavor profile that neither wine nor beer can match.
+So it's no wonder that it has now also found its way into many German gourmet temples and bars.

 But be careful!
 Not all sake is the same.
-Just as with wine, there are great differences in the quality of the Japanese national drink.
+As with wine, there are great differences in the quality of the Japanese national drink.

 What most of us in Germany know as sake from Japanese restaurants is often the simplest quality from mass production.
 In Japan, too, really good sake can only be found in the gourmet cuisine there or in high-quality Japanese restaurants.
-At the same time Sake in its country of origin Japan even has a religious component and is also often referred to as the "drink of the gods" (and gladly sacrificed to them).
+Sake has a lot to offer in its Country of origin Japan even has a religious component and is often referred to as the "drink of the gods" (and gladly sacrificed to them).

 What is sake